google/testrun/README.md

   Probably.
 Provided that the required 2x USB ethernet adapters are passed to the virtual machine as USB devices rather than network adapters, Test Run should still work.
 We will look to test and approve the use of virtualisation to run Test Run in the future.

+ 4) Can I connect multiple devices to Test Run?

+  In short, Yes you can.
+The way in which multiple devices could be tested simultaneously is yet to be decided.
+However, if you simply want to add field/peer devices during runtime (even another laptop performing manual testing) then you may connect the USB ethernet adapter to an unmanaged switch.